mkuthan/mkuthan.github.io/_posts/2014-06-21-release-it.md

 * _virtual IP_ - always configure virtual IP, your configuration will be much more flexible.

-* _technical accounts_ - do not share accounts between services, it would be security flaws.
+* _technical accounts_ - don't share accounts between services, it would be security flaws.

 + _cluster configuration verification_ - periodically check configuration on the cluster nodes, even if the configuration is deployed automatically.